dalibo/data2pg/doc/configureMigration.md

   * p_migration             : (TEXT) The migration name

+The function returns the number of completed migration, i.e. 1 in most cases.

 ## Objects registration

 The `register_tables()` function links a set of tables from a single schema to a migration.
 It creates a foreign table for each registered table.
 The tables selection is defined by two regexp filters, one to specify the tables to include, and one to specify the tables to exclude.